Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 Briton Charley Hull is another player hoping to continue her good form after her triumph in the Saudi event.

-She has since moved up to third in the world rankings, the highest achieved by a women’s British player.
+She has since moved up to third in the world rankings, the highest-ever position for a British woman.

 “But I’m not really one to stare at rankings and stuff because it shifts all the time.
 I just look at it, I think it’s pretty cool, carry on, and crack on play golf.”